Reno Notebook / By Jennifer Malise / March 20, 2017

 Clever Bathroom Storage Ideas That Go One Step Further

-From bathroom shelves to vanities, these storage ideas will keep you organized
+From open shelves to vanities, these bathroom storage ideas will keep you organized

 Karen and Kevin’s bathroom renovation on the Upper West Side, Manhattan.

-When this family moved into a one-bed, one-bath apartment, the bathroom was in desperate need of expanded storage.
+When this family moved into a one-bed, one-bath apartment, they were in desperate need of expanded bathroom storage.
 By swapping out an oversized tub for a standard soaker, the homeowners used the extra space earned for a larger sink vanity with a drawer and plenty of open storage underneath.
 The medicine cabinet features interior outlets so wire-ridden appliances like electric toothbrushes can be tucked out of sight.